tesla-cu/website/content/authors/olga_doronina/_index.md

 # List qualifications (such as academic degrees)
 education:
   courses:
-  - course: PhD in Mechanical Engineering
+  - course: M.S./Ph.D. in Mechanical Engineering
     institution: University of Colorado, Boulder
     year: 2020
-  - course: MS in Mechanical Engineering
-    institution: University of Colorado, Boulder
-    year: 2019
-  - course: MS in Applied Mathematics and Physics
+  - course: M.S. in Applied Mathematics and Physics
     institution: Moscow Institute of Physics and Technology
     year: 2014
-  - course: BS in Applied Mathematics and Physics
+  - course: B.S. in Applied Mathematics and Physics
     institution: Moscow Institute of Physics and Technology
     year: 2012